 "You're not getting me off you."

-"God, I've had fantasies like this," he smirked.
+"God, why would I try?
+I've had fantasies like this."

 "Did they include this?" she asked as she stretched his arms over his head.